Crowdfunding comes to home buying

 There’s also a limit of $2,500 or 1 percent of the home price on HomeFundMe’s matching donations.

 Though the platform was only just launched, according to CMG, about 100 buyers have used HomeFundMe so far—all as part of its initial beta testing.

 The future of financing?

 CMG launched HomeFundMe with the approval of both Fannie Mae and Freddie Mac.
 The government-sponsored enterprises will review the results of the platform once beta testing concludes in June.

 At that point, according to Jonathan Lawless, Fannie Mae’s VP of Product Development and Affordable Housing, other lenders could offer similar crowdfunding options for their borrowers.

 Already, some companies have dabbled in the space.
 Feather the Nest, for example, lets buyers set up a real estate gift registry.
 Buyer can also use staples like GoFundMe and HoneyFund to accept gift funds from friends and family.
 Those tools do, however, take a cut of earnings, and they also charge fees for payment processing.
 HomeFundMe does neither.

-Since HomeFundMe requires buyers use CMG as their lender, the product doesn't allow shopping.
-Before jumping on board, get today's mortgage rates from a variety of lenders, and make sure you're getting the best possible deal.Click to see your low-downpayment loan eligibility (Oct 22nd, 2017)
+Since HomeFundMe requires buyers use CMG as their lender, the product doesn’t allow shopping.
+Before jumping on board, get today’s mortgage rates from a variety of lenders, and make sure you’re getting the best possible deal.Verify your low down payment loan eligibility (Sep 25th, 2018)